Possible spectral irregularities in the AMS-02 positron spectrum: Method

 For each triplet, the residual $\tilde{\phi}_i - \phi_i $ is calculated as depicted in Fig.~\ref{fig:hess}.
 These residuals are then standardized by the associated uncertainties and summed quadratically to construct the irregularity estimator $ \mathcal{I}^2 $ ~\cite{HESS:2013udx}

 where $\sigma_i^2$ is the quadratic sum of the statistical error and unfolding error in the $i$th bin.
-As the correlated errors of the AMS-02 antiproton results are not pulished, they are not cosidered in the estimator.
+As the correlated errors of the AMS-02 positron results are not published, they are not considered in the estimator.
+We also investigate irregularities spanning multiple bins, as discussed in Appendix~\ref{app: multiple}.

 In the absence of spectral anomalies, the expected mean of \( \mathcal{I}^2 \) should equate to the number of triplets that can be formed.
-To establish the distribution of the irregularity estimator expected from multiple observational realizations devoid of nearby pulsar effects, we generate $ 10^4 $ random simulations based on the smooth spectral form provided by the AMS-02 collaboration~\cite{AMS:2019rhg}
+To establish the distribution of the irregularity estimator expected from multiple observational realizations devoid of nearby pulsar effects, we generate $ 10^4 $ random simulations based on the smooth spectral form initially proposed by Ref.~\cite{Cavasonza:2016qem} and later employed by the AMS-02 collaboration~\cite{AMS:2019rhg}

 where $\hat{E} = E + \phi_{e^+}$.
 The free parameters $\{C_d, C_s, \gamma_d, \gamma_s, E_1, E_2, E_s, \phi_{e^+}\}$ are fitted by AMS-02 to the full positron spectrum.
-Our study, however, focuses on energies above 20 GeV, necessitating a refit of these parameters.
+Our study, however, focuses on energies above 20 GeV, necessitating a refit of these parameters to improve the fit to the relevant part of the spectrum.
 In Table~\ref{table:refit}, we give the refitted values of the parameters in Eq.~(\ref{eq:smooth}) of AMS-02 and our alternative parameterizations.
 As can be seen, the refitting process results in minor adjustments to certain parameters.
 We confirm that these adjustments do not materially affect our conclusions, as both the original and adjusted parameter sets yield similar $\mathcal{I}^2$ distributions.
-When generating the $\mathcal{I}^2$ distribution under the smooth spectrum assumption using the 20-years sample size of AMS-02, we also take the spectral form of Eq.~(\ref{eq:smooth}) and the parameters listed in Table~\ref{table:refit}.
+When generating the $\mathcal{I}^2$ distribution under the smooth spectrum assumption using the 20-year sample size of AMS-02, we also take the spectral form of Eq.~(\ref{eq:smooth}) and the parameters listed in Table~\ref{table:refit}.

 The simulated irregularity estimator distribution forms a probability density function (PDF) for the dark matter scenario.
 Using this PDF, the irregularity estimator calculated from actual AMS-02 data can be used to compute a p-value against the null hypothesis, which asserts the absence of spectral anomalies in the positron spectrum.